f4z3r/.bootstrap/doc/kubuntu/README.md

-# Kubuntu
+# Manjaro

-I want to make Kubuntu my default driver.
+I want to make Manjaro my default driver.
 This will document every change I made to make the system exactly behave the way I want.

 > This means this repository will undergo massive changes in order to accustom this.

-The final goal is to allow a user to install (K)ubuntu, and run some script to perform a full install of the desired software.

 This will provide a Makefile, but only to setup a minimal development setup.